Let's Go Live! (Or Not)

 Article 4 min

-• You have the ability to flatten communications and speak directly to your audience about an issue or subject that is important to them.
+• Flatten communications and speak directly to your audience about an issue or subject that is important to them.

-• You can capitalize on interest for something happening in the moment.
+• Capitalize on interest for something happening in the moment.

-• You'll get instant feedback regarding the audience you're attracting and the value of investing your resources into streaming.
+• Receive instant feedback regarding the audience you're attracting and the value of investing your resources into streaming.

-• You'll create a sense of transparency; unlike a video, nothing gets edited out.
+• Create a sense of transparency; unlike a video, nothing gets edited out.

-• You'll skip the algorithm and push your content to the top of the page (McLachlan, 2020).
+• Skip the algorithm and push your content to the top of the page.

 Should I Go Live?